cjsatuforc/3D-Designs/README.md

 List of models in this folder:
 1. Laptop cooling arms
 2. Surfboard fin
+3. Note 5 CAD files
-3. (Upcoming) Mod for Gigabot 3+ Off the grid mode
+4. (Upcoming) Mod for Gigabot 3+ Off the grid mode